 Ginger– Several studies have shown the benefit of ginger in relieving pain from primary dysmenorrhea.
 It has anti-inflammatory and analgesic properties, and is thought to inhibit COX-2 which is the enzyme that is inhibited by NSAIDs that causes inflammation and pain.
 This supplement can be use preventatively, by consuming it 3-4 days prior to menses.
 For appropriate dosing, talk to your Naturopathic Doctor.

 Topical Heat Therapy– using a hot water bottle or having a warm bath may be beneficial at relieving menstrual cramping as it relaxes the muscle of the pelvic cavity, and has been shown to be as beneficial as NSAIDs in a few studies.
 This therapy can show immediate benefit, and is very safe.

-Exercise– Regular physical activity at least three times per week for 30 minutes per day reduces stress and prostaglandins which are involved in the contractions of the uterus and the perception of pain.
+Exercise– Regular physical activity at least three times per week for 30 minutes per day reduces stress and prostaglandins which are involved in the contractions of the uterus and the perception of pain, just don’t forget about stretching, you can visit websites like lizzardco.com to get the best stretching exercises.
 Additionally, exercise increases circulation which may benefit cramping due to ischemia of the uterus and also reduces stress which can decrease the response of the sympathetic nervous system, therefore reducing uterine contractions and pain.